 8. Ask your printer for the (right!) spine width

 There are plenty of spine calculators available online.
 These take the page count and approximate paper weight of your inside pages into account to generate a spine width.
 While these are useful for giving you a rough idea of the width of your book’s spine, they shouldn’t be used for your final calculation as you work on how to print a book.

 Once you have your inside pages typeset, and have decided on the paper stock you’ll be using for the print run, ask your printer to provide you with the correct spine width.
 The printer always knows how to print a book best.

 Now you can set up your cover artwork with the right spine width, safe in the knowledge that there won’t be any unexpected hiccups post-printing.

-Tip 9: Consider quantity and cost-per-unit
+9. Consider quantity and cost-per-unit

-We’ve already touched on the fact that POD (print on demand) services are increasingly offering great value and quality for self-publishers, but even online POD sites will usually offer a cheaper cost-per-unit for larger print runs.
+We’ve already touched on the fact that POD (print-on-demand) services are increasingly offering great value and quality for self-publishers, but even online POD sites will usually offer a cheaper cost-per-unit for larger print runs.

-Tip 10: Request a proof
+10. Request a proof

 You’ve checked (and double-checked, triple-checked…) the PDFs for your inside pages and cover, you’ve sent the files to the printer and you’re feeling ready to get this book finally printed!